xuantiep/xdeb-org/content/post/protecting-my-privacy-data-from-the-bad-ugly.md

 ## Block ads and trackers

-There is noting wrong with advertising as a principal.
-Today however it has become a quagmire of privacy invasive trackers that makes the web insecure, slow and ugly.
+There is as a principal noting wrong with advertising.
+Today it has however become a quagmire of privacy invasive trackers that makes the web insecure, slow and ugly.

 Blockers like Firefox Focus and Ghostery makes the web usable again.